quarcs-lab/ds4bolivia/README.md

 ## Key ideas of the paper

-- Use the data municipal atlas of Bolivia to show the usefulness of exploratory spatial data analysis
+Use the data municipal atlas of Bolivia to show the usefulness of
+- Exploratory spatial data analysis for regional development
+- Reproducible spatial data science
-- TBA
+- Python programing

 ## Tentative summary